raykrueger/satisfactory-dedicated-server/README.md

 test and tinker with how the container is built.
 The container itself uses [gomplate](https://docs.gomplate.ca/) and [gosu](https://github.com/tianon/gosu) interally for variable replacement and running in user context; respectively.

+This image was built with version v05.2.1, it will update on boot.